ryanallen/words-of-my-perfect-teacher/README.md

 > To build a support for the [Three Jewels](#three-jewels) while causing harm and suffering
 > Is to cast your next life to the [wind](#wind).

 It is equally wrong, mistakenly thinking you are doing something meritorious, to slaughter animals and offer their flesh and blood to [lama](#lama)s invited to your house or to an assembly of monks.
 The negative karmic effect of the killing comes to both givers and receivers.
 The donor, although providing nourishment, is making an impure offering; those who receive it are accepting an improper sustenance.
 Any positive effect is outweighed by the negative one.
 Indeed, unless you have the power to resuscitate your victims on the spot, there is no situation in which the act of killing does not defile you as a [negative action](#negative-action).
-You can also be sure that it will harm the lives and activities of the teachers.<sup>78</sup> If you are not capable of transferring beings' consciousness to the state of great bliss, you should make every effort to avoid taking their lives.
+You can also be sure that it will harm the lives and activities of the teachers.[^78] If you are not capable of transferring beings' consciousness to the state of great bliss, you should make every effort to avoid taking their lives.

-<details id="78"><summary>Note <sup>78</sup></summary>Since spiritual guides appear according to the past actions of beings, the teacher and their disciples are indissolubly linked.
-Thus, if the disciples behave inappropriately, the effects rebound&mdash;in the relative sphere&mdash;on the teacher, reducing the period of their incarnation and creating obstacles for their activity for the benefit of others.
-</details><br>

 To have [wrong views](#110-wrong-views), even for an instant, is to break all your vows and to cut yourself off from the Buddhist community.
 It also negates the freedom in this human existence to practice the [Dharma](#dharma).
-From the moment your mind is defiled by false [view](#view)s, even the good you do no longer leads to [liberation](#liberation), and the harm you do can no longer be confessed.<sup>79</sup>
+From the moment your mind is defiled by false [view](#view)s, even the good you do no longer leads to [liberation](#liberation), and the harm you do can no longer be confessed.[^79]

-<details id="79"><summary>Note <sup>79</sup></summary><a href="#110-wrong-views">Wrong views</a> will render one's attitude narrow.
-Even one's <a href="#positive-action">positive action</a>s will be limited in their effects because one does them without the motivation of attaining complete <a href="#enlightenment">enlightenment</a> for the sake of all beings.
-Moreover if one has no faith in those who transmit the <a href="#dharma">Dharma</a> one will not have the <i>support</i> for confession described in Part Two <a href="#chapter-threemeditating-and-reciting-on-the-teacher-as-vajrasattva-to-cleanse-all-obscurations172">Chapter Three</a>.
-</details><br>

 ### **2. The effects of the ten [negative action](#negative-action)s**